enlihhhhh/MLDA-DLW-Project-Solarian/README.md

 ## 💡 Solution
 > A computer-vision based system that helps users to determine where to best deploy different type of solar panels Our solution works by **calculating performance ratios** of Monocrystal Solar Panels, adjusted for average irradiance over different regions in Singapore.
-Then, with the highest solar energy conversion rate, we would predict how the solar panels would be placed on the rooftops around Singapore.
+The computer-vision based model is trained using a dataset found from kaggle: [here](https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery).
+The model for our deep learning is standard UNett model.

 ## 🤔 How Our Solution Works
 > Users input a location via an address or using longitude/langitude values and choose the image 'patch' that best represents the building users are trying to target.
-The app will return information such as surface area of flat roof (for installation of solar panels) and money saved per time period after installing solar panels at specified 'patch'
+The app will return information such as surface area of flat roof (for installation of solar panels) and money saved per time period after installing solar panels at specified 'patch'.

-##⚡Technologies:
+##⚡Technologies
 * Frontend: StreamLit
 * Backend for our Machine-Learning Model: OpenCV, Keras, TensorFlow, segmentation_models
 * Other libraries used: pandas, patchify, sckitlearn, geopy, pillow, matplotlib